Sheffield Girls’ Infant School aims to encourage all girls to develop independent learning skills while fostering a love of learning.

 - Expressive arts and design

-We deliver all these areas through carefully planned focussed activities and purposeful play, with a balance of adult-led and child-initiated activities.
+We deliver all these areas through carefully planned focused activities and purposeful play, with a balance of adult-led and child-initiated activities.
 Learning is enriched through an engaging programme of visits and visitors.
-By choosing one of the best primary schools in Sheffield you are enabling your daughter to develop a solid foundation in education which will enable her to develop to her full potential.
+By choosing one of the best private primary schools in Sheffield you are enabling your daughter to develop a solid foundation in education which will enable her to develop to her full potential.

 Once your daughter moves into Year 1 and Year 2 in the Infant School, we offer a broad, balanced and flexible curriculum which provides opportunities for all pupils to make progress, enjoy learning and fully develop their abilities.
 At primary level we encourage girls to be enthusiastic, self-motivated and enquiring learners and ensure that what is taught is relevant and stimulating and meets the learning needs of each individual.